The times, they are a-changing!

 What’s involved:

-- Develop and test the integrations
+- Developing and testing the integrations

 Challenges to consider:

-- Maintaining data integrity, system security and regulatory compliance
+- Maintaining data integrity, system security, and regulatory compliance

 - Minimizing risks and oversights